Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/7-Beyond_Asset_Transfers/Beyond_Asset_Transfers_slides.md

 ## XCMultisig

-At InvArch Network we have the concept of XCMultisigs, these are entities that exist on the InvArch Network runtime and provide advanced multisig capabilities to users.
+InvArch Network has the concept of XCMultisigs, these are entities that exist on the InvArch Network runtime and provide advanced multisig capabilities to users across many other blockchains.

+Let's go over how that works!

+Notes:

 The reason for the name comes from their XCM functionality, more specifically from the idea that these entities have their logic defined in the InvArch Network runtime, but exist in all other connected chains with the same exact account address, thus allowing them to transact in these chains through XCM.

-Let's go over how that works!

 ---v